lrappenhoener/Strawberry/README.md

 # Introduction
-The **Strawberry Dependency Injection Container (DI Container)** is a lightweight, yet powerful, Java dependency injection framework designed for personal use and learning purposes.
+The **Strawberry Dependency Injection Container** is a lightweight, yet powerful, Java dependency injection framework designed for personal use and learning purposes.
 It aims to provide a simple yet effective way to manage dependencies in Java applications, making it easier to develop, test, and maintain software.
 Strawberry is not intended for production environments, as it may lack the robustness and features of more established